 We are a member of the World Business Council for Sustainable Development.
 Our Vice President of Nutrition and Wellness for North America co-chairs the Positive Consumption workstream of WBCSD’s Food and Nature, Food Reform for Sustainability and Health (FReSH) programme which seeks to identify concrete solutions to help deliver healthy and sustainable diets for everyone.

-We are one of 25 companies supporting the Terra Carta from HRH The Prince of Wales’ Sustainable Markets Initiative, and its roadmap to 2030 for businesses to move towards an ambitious and sustainable future.
+We are one of 25 companies supporting the Terra Carta from The former Prince of Wales’ Sustainable Markets Initiative, and its roadmap to 2030 for businesses to move towards an ambitious and sustainable future.

 We continue to be a committed partner of the EAT Forum, a non-profit organisation focused on transformation to protect the planet and its resources.